 The school counselor was actually the one who convinced my wife to wait, if indeed we were going to divorce, until Summer break.

-Somewhere along the hard path the issue had become trust.
+Somewhere along the hard path, the issue had become trust.
 When one partner begins to lose trust, the recovery is difficult.
 And if the distrusting partner is not willing to do the work, the process is doomed.
-We sat in the last few sessions with our counsellor and recounted our two different positions.
+We sat in the last few sessions with our counselor and recounted our two different positions.

 ME: We’ve had a crisis.
 We’re in a great position to rebuild around the core issues that were not working.

-HER: I had showed yet again how I could not be trusted.
+HER: I had shown yet again how I could not be trusted.
 And it was more of the same.
 I was obviously never going to change.